mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → None:
             *no description available*

+    .. py:method:: mitsuba.render.Sampler.fork(self)

+        Create a fork of this sampler

+        The fork is allowed to be different to some extent, e.g. a pseudorandom generator should be based on a different random seed compared to the original.
+All other parameters are copied exactly.

+        May throw an exception if not supported.
+Forking may also change the state of the original sampler (e.g. by using the next 1D sample as a seed for the fork).

+        Returns → :py:obj:`mitsuba.render.Sampler`:
+            *no description available*

     .. py:method:: mitsuba.render.Sampler.clone(self)

         Create a clone of this sampler

-        The clone is allowed to be different to some extent, e.g. a pseudorandom generator should be based on a different random seed compared to the original.
-All other parameters are copied exactly.
+        The clone will be exactly equal to the original sampler.
+Subsequent calls to the cloned sampler will produce the same random numbers as the original sampler.

         May throw an exception if not supported.
-Cloning may also change the state of the original sampler (e.g. by using the next 1D sample as a seed for the clone).
+This method relies on the overload of the copy construtor.

         Returns → :py:obj:`mitsuba.render.Sampler`:
             *no description available*